aeternity/aeternity/docs/hyperchains.md

 Note the public and private keys of the account, it will be used below.

-**Don't forget to fund the pinner account on the parent chain prior starting your node/validator.
-In this example the [testnet faucet](https://faucet.aepps.com) can be used**

 ### Configure the Validator Node

 The new validator node needs at least one peer to connect to an existing Hyperchain network.
-As this example assuming an already running local node, the peer key can be obtained from it's status API endpoint:
+As this example assuming an already running local node, the peer key can be obtained from its status API endpoint:

 ```shell
 curl -s localhost:3013/v3/status | jq -r '.peer_pubkey'